luctowers/wikimash/readme.md

 ### A brief description of the Wiki Game

-For the uninitiated, the Wiki Game is simple game that can be played using only your web browser and a connection to [Wikipedia][wikipedia].
+For the uninitiated, the Wiki Game is a simple game that can be played using only your web browser and a connection to [Wikipedia][wikipedia].
 The player begins with two Wikipedia articles, a start article and an end article.
 The goal of the game is to begin at the start article then, using only hyperlinks found in wikipedia articles, navigate from one page to another to find the end article.
-For example if start article was *Hydrogen*  and the end article was *Penguin* your path may something look like: `Hydrogen > Algae > Marine biology > Penguin`
+For example, if start article was *Hydrogen*  and the end article was *Penguin* your path may something look like: `Hydrogen > Algae > Marine biology > Penguin`

 ## Try out the solver